TheMonDon/DBM_RawData/userinfo/README.md

 - Command author
 - Mentioned User
 - Member ID

-Command is based off UnbelivaBoats command, but added features.
+- Member displayName
+- Member Username
+- User ID

 # Needed Info
-**Requires latest mods as of July 28th, 2019!**
 Requires node module 'moment' will be installed with wrexMods.

 # What information does this give?
-For command author, mentioned users, and user IDS inside the server:
+For people in the current server:
-- Username
-- Username w/ Tag
+- User Tag
 - Nickname
 - User ID
 - Status (online|idle|busy|offline)
-- Joined Server
+- Joined Server Date
-- Account Created
+- Account Created Date
-- Is Bannable?
 - Join Position
-- Roles List
+- Roles List (sorted highest to lowest)

 For user IDs not in the server:
-- Username
-- Username w/ Tag
+- User Tag
 - User ID
 - Is Bot?
-- Account Created
+- Account Created Date